Revised 2/10/10

 Pricing, including

-lash caps and a shim rental and excluding core charges/refunds is $700 net for
+lash caps and a shim rental and excluding core charges/refunds is listed on our

-$45.
-This is waived if you pick up the
+extra and is $45.
+This is waived if you

 The shim selection